Tuesday, May 23 8:20 – 10:20 am

 AU Optronics Corp.

 |ABSTRACT: Over the past two decades, TFT-LCD has been the most dominant flat panel display technology among other technologies such as PDP, FED and OLED displays.
 With strong competitive advantages and ongoing technology enhancements, TFT-LCD continues to make breakthroughs, providing timely solutions and affordable luxury performance for fast-emerging display applications.
 In the warring states era of display technologies, will TFT-LCD continue to evolve and sustain its continuing dominance in the next decade?

 BIO: Current Positions

-… Chairman and President of AU Optronics Corp.
+… Chairman and CEO of AU Optronics Corp.
 (AUO)

 • Chairman of Taiwan Display Union Association (TDUA)